Life On A Salmon River

-The Spring run is running late this year or the big floods washed out the redds a few Winters ago or our salmon have been commercially stolen or decimated by mackerel shoals at sea!
-What's new if you really sit back and analyse the 'highs & lows' of Scottish salmon fishing.
-With zero oceanic security and no wild smolt output targets or even effective fish counters to know the salmon river stock positions isn't it amazing that salmon are still there at all.
-If you've trained your head to react to catches like a goldfish waiting for its feed pellets to be thrown then it's best you reset your focal point as negativity is so contagious and dangerous for any business or unprepared human mind.
+The Spring run is running a bit late this year or the big floods washed out all the spawning redds a few Winters ago or our salmon have been commercially stolen or decimated by mackerel shoals at sea!
+What's new if you really sit back and analyse the 'highs & lows' (and 'smokescreens') of Scottish salmon fishing.
+With zero oceanic security and no annual wild smolt output targets or even effective fish counters to know our 'in river' salmon stock positions isn't it amazing that salmon are still there to be caught at all.
+If you've trained your head to react to the 'catch stats' like a goldfish waiting for its feed pellets to be thrown then it's best you reset your focal point as negativity is so contagious and dangerous for any business or unprepared human mind.
 In addition to that I was never one for allowing the competence levels of other salmon fishers (if a beat was even fished that day!) to dictate to me whether salmon were present or not.

 Beautiful Cyclical Wild Salmon Runs

-I recall my late colleague & mentor advising me that there was a period back in the 30's where salmon stocks on the Tay were running low and his most favourite word of all was 'cyclical'.
-The psychology of the salmon angler is the most fascinating thing of all as it's easy for a fisher's head to go down when they've not had success after a day or even an hour on the salmon river!
-I recall picking up 2 anglers who were sitting on the riverbank once who said it was a complete waste of time as I approached them in the boat even though we'd caught 2 perfect long tailed 'sea licers' (which must have swum past them) in the pool directly upstream of them to their absolute amazement.
-I could see they were despondent while approaching them in the boat even though my guest and I were as high as kites!
+I recall my late colleague & mentor Willie Laird advising me that there was a period back in the 30's where salmon stocks on the Tay were running low and his most favourite word of all was 'cyclical'.
+The psychology of the salmon angler is the most fascinating thing of all to study as it's easy for a fisher's head to go down when they've not had success after a day or sometimes even an hour!
+I once recall picking up 2 salmon anglers who were sitting on the riverbank who said it was a complete waste of time as I approached them in the boat even though we'd caught 2 perfect long tailed 'sea licers' (which must have swum past them) in the pool directly upstream of where they were fishing to their absolute amazement.
+I could see their heads were down as I was approaching even though my guest and I were as high as kites!